-This course program includes each of our offerings for the 2024-25 school year with descriptions of course content and how the course is executed.
+This course program includes each of our offerings for the 2025-26 school year with descriptions of course content and how the course is executed.
 Please read carefully to understand the commitment of each course as well as any prerequisites or necessary teacher approvals.
 Placement in a course is also subject to space availability, the daily schedule and a student's overall course load.
 Some changes may occur.
-All students will be contacted by the Academic Dean to confirm their registration.